Farm to Health Care

 The Institution for Agriculture and Trade Policy has a series of webinars connecting sustainable farmers to emerging healthcare markets.
 This Video is the hospital focused presentation.

-Healthier Hospitals hosts webinars and sharing calls for healthcare institutions participating in the HHI challenge.
+Healthier Hospitals hosts webinars and learning opportunities for healthcare institutions participating in the HHI challenge.
 Health Care Without Harm makes every effort to record and archive their webinars for future use.
-A complete archive of webinars can be accessed at the link below.
+HCWH has a complete archive of webinars.

 HFHC has developed a comprehensive set of purchasing guides for Hospitals and Group Purchasing Organizations (GPOs).
 For hospitals participating with HFHC Initiatives or the HHI Healthier Food Challenge, they’ve also developed a Distributor Welcome Kit for you to customize and use to enlist your vendors as partners in meeting your local and sustainable food purchasing goals.